 Organic fertilizers, such as manure, compost, straw, worm castings, and leaves, are made of natural substances and contain no chemicals.
 However, like commercial fertilizers, they also add nutrients to the soil.

 Note that the nitrogen in organic fertilizers is not as readily accessible to plant roots as the nitrogen in commercial fertilizers.
 Before plants can uptake nitrogen from organic material, soil organisms need to break down the material and release nitrogen for the plants.

 To provide low amounts of nitrogen with an organic fertilizer, choose an organic material that contains lots of carbon and little nitrogen.
 Straw and sawdust both have high ratios of carbon to nitrogen, so they do not release much nitrogen for plants.

-Crops with too much nitrogen in the soil produce a lot of foliage and not as much of the actual crop.
+Crops with too much nitrogen in the soil produce abundant foliage and fewer fruits and/or flowers.
 Low-nitrogen fertilizers can help plants focus on producing their fruits rather than their leaves.
 Veggies with low amounts of nitrogen in their fertilizers produce more antioxidants than veggies with a lot of nitrogen.